adobe-apiplatform/umapi-client.py/README.md

 )
 ```

-In that example, the "createEnterpriseID" portion of the JSON would render like this:
+In the above example, the "createEnterpriseID" portion of the JSON would render like this:

 ```json
 "createEnterpriseID": {"email": "user@example.com", "firstname": "Example", "lastname": "User"}